TypeScript

 Table

-ProTable is recommended here, the type is relatively clear, and examples of commonly used types.
+ProTable is recommended here, the types are relatively clear, examples of commonly used types.

 const columns: ProColumns<API.CurrentUser>[] = [